bitrise-io/bitrise-workflow-editor/README.md

 ## Install requirements

 Workflow editor uses middleman for static asset compilation and concatenation (compile slim templates and concatenate javascripts).
 Therefore it needs to use bundler to install required gems.
-In addition it uses karma and jasmine for frontend tests execution so it needs `node` and `yarn` or `npm` installed to get the dependencies for testing and also production.
+In addition it uses karma and jasmine for frontend tests execution so it needs `node` and `npm` installed to get the dependencies for testing and also production.

 Finally the local executable is written in GO. so you need to have go set up as well and dependencies.